How to Enrol

 Hours of Operation

-Office hours are between 9 am to 5 pm Monday to Friday, and we are closed on public holidays.
-Zoom classes and field training are conducted between 9 am and 5.30 pm on weekdays and/or weekends.
+Office hours are 9am to 5pm Monday to Friday.
+We are closed on public holidays.
+Zoom classes are held on evenings (Wednesdays or Thursdays), and on campus field training is conducted between 9 am and 5.30 pm on weekdays and/or weekends.
+During the Xmas period, the college will close Friday 23rd December 2022 and reopen on Monday 9th January 2023.

 Students must be at least 18 years of age to enrol in our courses.
 Candidates are not required to have any formal qualifications or relevant vocational practice to enrol in any of our courses.
 In relation to the Building biology course, candidates are expected to have a high level of language, literacy and numeracy skills, sufficient to analyse and interpret complex documents, use specialised vocabulary appropriate to the building biology environment, comprehend video lectures, participate in practical workshops, adapt spoken language to a range of clients, analyse statistical and laboratory reports, prepare written reports to provide precise meaning which meets audience purpose, use scientific terms and symbols, interpret graphs and tables, and use computer software.